dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-sl.md

 Are you ready to define your own metrics and bring consistency to data consumers?
 Review the following documents to understand how to structure, define, and query metrics, and set up the dbt Semantic Layer:

-- [How to design and structure dbt metrics: Recommendations for getting started](https://docs.getdbt.com/blog/how-to-design-and-structure-metrics) to understand best practices for designing and structuring metrics in your dbt project
 - [dbt metrics](/docs/build/metrics) for in-depth detail on attributes, properties, filters, and how to define and query metrics
-- [Understanding the components of the dbt Semantic Layer](https://docs.getdbt.com/blog/understanding-the-components-of-the-dbt-semantic-layer) blog post to see further examples
 - [dbt Server repo](https://github.com/dbt-labs/dbt-server), which is a persisted HTTP server that wraps dbt core to handle RESTful API requests for dbt operations.

 </VersionBlock>